Accounting

 Major & Concentration Requirements

-service hours students completed through the Virginia Income Tax Assistance program
+service hours students completed through the Volunteer Income Tax Assistance program in 2025

 90%+